 Potential Sodium Trap

 The American Heart Association recommends that people eat less than 1,500 milligrams of sodium per day to prevent high blood pressure and cardiovascular disease.
 One ounce of salted sunflower seeds provides 12 percent of that limit, which makes them an acceptable snack if you don't indulge in salty foods at other meals.

-- American Heart Association: Know Your Fats
+- American Heart Association: The Skinny on Fats

 - American Heart Association: Get the Scoop on Sodium and Salt

-- Linus Pauling Institute: Selenium
+- Oregon State University: Linus Pauling Institute: Selenium

 - How Many: How to Convert 1 US Cup of Sunflower Seeds to Ounces

 - Dietary Guidelines 2015-2020: Appendix 2.
 Estimated Calorie Needs per Day, by Age, Sex, and Physical Activity Level